 The following targets will help you to organize your work and complete the paper by the end of the semester.

 I am happy to provide feedback as you meet the following deadlines.

 You will need to be working on your outline, references, and text

 September 7 - Selection of topic/project: preliminary title and an outline of paper (email or hard copy is acceptable).

 I will respond to all submissions to let you know the title and outline have been received.
 If you do not get a response, I did not get the material.

-October 6 - Turn in a preliminary bibliography (about 20 references, email or hardcopy is acceptable).
+October 5 - Submit a preliminary properly formatted bibliography (about 20 references, email is acceptable).

-November 10 - First draft is due (hard copy and electronic copy both required).
-This is your opportunity to obtain a critical review (I will provide written comments) with sufficient time to make revisions.
+November 9 - First draft is due (hard copy and electronic copy both required).
+This is your opportunity to obtain a critical review (I will provide written comments) with sufficient time for you to react to my comments and make revisions.

-December 5 - Final draft must be submitted by the last day of classes (hard copy and electronic copy both required).
+December 11 - Final draft must be submitted by the last day of classes (both hard copy and electronic copy are required).